 Books in World War II

 When the United States entered World War II in 1941, the average American soldier had an eleventh-grade education and didn’t read for pleasure.
-Hardback books cost $2, expensive considering the average yearly wages of about $2000.
+Hardback books cost $2, which were expensive considering the average yearly wages of about $2000.

 When the Nazis came to power in Germany in 1933, massive book burnings were held, destroying millions of books by authors who were Jewish, who spoke out against the Nazis, or who had opposing political ideas.
 And as the Nazis conquered other countries, they burned and confiscated books as well.
 In all, the Nazis are believed to have destroyed 100 million books.